Unveiling the Potential of Bluetooth Connectivity in Android TV Boxes

 Bluetooth Audio Streaming:

-One of the primary applications of Bluetooth connectivity in Android TV boxes is audio streaming.
+Bluetooth connectivity serves mainly as the primary method through which users stream audio from their Android TV boxes.
 Users can pair their Bluetooth headphones or speakers with the TV box to enjoy immersive audio without disturbing others in the room.
 We assess the audio quality, latency, and range of different Android TV boxes when streaming audio over Bluetooth, considering factors like codec support (e.g., aptX, AAC, LDAC), signal stability, and compatibility with various audio profiles (e.g., stereo, surround sound).

 Peripheral Connectivity: